 - Bouddhanth - This colossal and ancient Stupa is one of Nepal’s most unique monuments and is said to be the world biggest Stupa.
 Baudhanath Stupa is said to hold the remains of Kasyapa - the Buddha of the previous time.
 One hundred meters in diameter this Stupa is 36 meters high.
 Its pinnacle represents the stages of enlightenment, symbol of royalty, compassion, knowing and nirvana.

 - Pashupatinath – With its two-tiered golden roof and silver doors this temple is famous for its superb Newari architecture.
 Situated near the banks of sacred Bagmati River only Hindus are permitted to enter, however visitors can clearly see the temple from the eastern bank of the river.

 After the sightseeing tour you can relax before we take you to a traditional restaurant for a welcome dinner and live Nepali cultural show.

-Day 13: Upper Pangboche to Namche Bazaar (3440m).
+Day 14: Upper Pangboche to Namche Bazaar (3440m).
 On-route today you will catch glimpses of the busy trail you followed on the way up including the village of Deboche as well as spectacular views of Ama Dablam, Kantega, Thamserku and the Monastery at Tengboche.
-You might also be fortunate enough to see Himalayan Tahr or the mighty Lammegeier with its 3m wingspan and other wildlife before re-joining the busy trail and descending in to Namche Bazaar.
+You might also be fortunate enough to see Himalayan Tahr or the mighty Lammegeier with its 3m wingspan and other wildlife before re-joining the busy trail and descending into Namche Bazaar.
 Trekking Time: approx. 6 hrs.

 Flights to and from Lukla are very dependent on weather and often delayed or cancelled.
 We ask for your patience through what may appear to be a chaotic system when compared to airports in developed nations.
 There is a system and we have a contingency which involves flying from a different airfield if it looks like our flight will be cancelled.
 Your Guide will endeavour to keep you informed.